Skip to content

 Developing measurable learning outcomes or objectives

-To get a sense of whether students possess the knowledge or skills we want them to have, we need to observe them doing something, such as correctly identifying something or performing some action.
-When writing learning outcomes, eliminate vague verbs like understand, know, learn, realize, and appreciate.
-Replace these words with verbs that describe the actions students will take to demonstrate their understanding.
+How will you know whether learners “understand” the difference between X and Y?
+To get a sense of whether learners “understand” something, you need to observe them doing something else, such as correctly identifying or articulating something or performing some action.
+Eliminate vague verbs like understand, know, learn, realize, and appreciate from our learning outcomes and replace them with verbs that describe the actions your learners will take to demonstrate their understanding.
+Here’s a measurable version of our sample learning outcome:

 Here are some tools that can assist you in developing learning outcomes:

 • What are my learning goals?
-The adoption of any technology should be driven by your learning outcomes and objectives.
 The best technology is useless if it isn’t connected to a clear instructional purpose.

 • Does the technology add value?
 Loading up your class with lots of new technologies might seem like a good idea, but asking students to devote brainpower to learning new technologies every week may reduce the amount of brainpower they can devote to course concepts.
 Avoid choosing a complex technology where a simpler one will do and think carefully about how many new technologies you introduce in your course.

 • Is the technology supported by the UW?
 Many technologies on the web are advertised as “free.”
 That doesn’t mean it’s a good idea to use them.
-The old adage, “There’s no such thing as a free lunch” definitely applies to “free” technologies you find on the Internet.
 Free software often carries hidden (non-monetary) costs, usually involving the appropriation of student data.
 The UW carefully vets its technology vendors to ensure that they follow privacy and security best practices.
 When choosing technology, first explore the learning technologies supported by the UW and/or connect with the learning technology support staff on your campus.

 Where to get teaching technology support